 "A diabolically funky bass is joined by the song of a fulani flute and the cadence of a vodou drum, and the cello bows under an incantation of the ancestors... a revelation and an evening of spellbinding music!" - MONDOMIX

 Bethany Yarrow sings music of power and praise.
 She is a song keeper, earth activist, and student of the spiritual traditions of the Americas.
-Onstage she is a mesmerizing, dancing spirit with a powerful voice and a living prayer for unity at the heart of her music.
+A mesmerizing, dancing spirit with a powerful voice, she carries a living prayer for unity at the heart of her music.

 In 2014, Bethany co-organized the Black Hills Unity Concert which advocated for the protection of sacred sites and the return of the Black Hills to the Lakota, Nakota and Dakota Nations.
-In 2015 she co-founded the Waterfall Unity Alliance, an alliance of New York activists and traditional Mohawk leaders which successfully helped to stop the Constitution Pipeline and other fossil fuel infrastructure projects.
+In 2015 she co-founded the Waterfall Unity Alliance, an alliance of New York activists and traditional Kanien’kehá:ka (Mohawk) leaders which successfully helped to stop the Constitution Pipeline and other fossil fuel infrastructure projects in New York State.
+The Waterfall Unity Alliance continues to work on community supported reparations and landback projects in the Schoharie Valley.
 Bethany also serves on the advisory board for the Center For Earth Ethics.

 In 1992, while still an undergraduate at Yale University, Yarrow made a documentary film in apartheid South Africa called "Mama Awethu."
 The film was an intimate window onto the lives of five black women in the townships and squatter camps surrounding Cape Town.
 It aired nationally on PBS and won numerous awards at film festivals around the world including the Sundance, Berlin, Human Rights Watch, and Bombay Film Festivals.

 Since then, Bethany has continued to make films and videos.
 She was involved with the filming of the feature documentary "The Grandmothers Speak: For the Next 7 Generations" a film about the Council of the 13 Indigenous Grandmothers (for which she also contributed to the film score).
-"That was such an important film for me to help make", says Bethany.
+"That was such a historic and powerful gathering of elders, " says Bethany.
 "All the prophecies say that it is time for the women to lead and for ancient wisdom to show us the way forward.
 In the same way, I am listening to the wisdom inside of our own folkloric and musical legacy.
 These are the songs that have shaped our collective memory, and they will always be there for us when we need them again.
 I am just keeping the flame lit -- and my lamp trimmed and burning -- as the Reverend Gary Davis would say."